rs-delve/rs-delve.github.io/_reports/2020-05-27-test-trace-isolate.md

-of TTI in the context of COVID-19, reviews of the potential role of the business sector and of systematic surveillance in supporting TTI, and a single-generation mathematical model to capture how variation in TTI implementation might affect the R<sub>e</sub>.
+of TTI in the context of COVID-19, reviews of the potential role of the business sector and of systematic surveillance in supporting TTI, and a single-generation mathematical model to capture how variation in TTI implementation might affect the $R_e$.
 The report’s overall goal is to present evidence on how TTI might be implemented and what its impact might be as part of a COVID-19 epidemic response.